ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 helper responds to this request by extracting its aggregate share from its state and encrypting it under the collector's HPKE public key.

+[OPEN ISSUE: consider updating the `checksum` algorithm to not permit collisions]

 First, the leader computes a checksum over the set of output shares included in the batch window.
 The checksum is computed by taking the SHA256 hash of each nonce from the client reports included in the aggregation, then combining the